jrblaszczak/CO2_headspace_code/README.md

 ## Data folder

-Data folder - data files from MT and AZ streams have the following:<br />
+Data files from Montana and Arizona streams with the following:
-a.
-Metadata - datetime, location<br />
+1.
-b.
-CO2 concentrations in the headspace after equilibration and measurement on the Picarro<br />
+2.
-c.
-Alkalinity, pH, barometric pressure, etc.<br />
+3.